karandit/fet/README.md

 	GNU/Linux, and maybe Mac OS X:
 	Type "make install" with root permissions.

+	Mac OS X: A user reported that one can obtain a universal Mac OS X executable with:
+	$ cd /"pathto"/Qt/5.5/clang_64/bin/
+	$ ./macdeployqt /"pathto"/fet.app
+	(with Qt 5.5)

 	Windows:
 	Move the FET directory to a place of your choice.